yuto1115/library/README.md

 # library
-C++ library for competitive programming
+C++ library for competitive programming.

-Sources may not be verified yet.
+The codes are not necessarily verified.